alexlopezcifuentes/Distillation-Attention/README.md

 To train a teacher model(s), e.g. using ResNet-50 backbone, run this command:

 	$ python trainCNNs.py --Architecture ResNet50 --Dataset ADE20K --Distillation None
-This command will train a vanilla ResNet-50 for the ADE20K dataset using the default parameters used in the paper.
+>This command will train a vanilla ResNet-50 for the ADE20K dataset using the default parameters used in the paper.

 ### Baselines
 To train a baseline model(s), e.g. using ResNet-18 backbone, run this command:

 	$ python trainCNNs.py --Architecture ResNet18 --Dataset ADE20K --Distillation None
-This command will train a vanilla ResNet-50 for the ADE20K dataset using the default parameters used in the paper.
+>This command will train a vanilla ResNet-50 for the ADE20K dataset using the default parameters used in the paper.

 ### Proposed DCT-based Knowledge Distillation
 To train the proposed method run this command:

 	$ python trainCNNs.py --Architecture ResNet18 --Dataset ADE20K --Distillation DFT --Options TEACHER='Teacher ResNet50 ADE20K'

-This command will train the proposed DCT-based approach using ResNet-18 as Student backbone and `Teacher ResNet50 ADE20K` folder path as the Teacher.
+>This command will train the proposed DCT-based approach using ResNet-18 as Student backbone and `Teacher ResNet50 ADE20K` folder path as the Teacher.
 ADE20K dataset is used with the default parameters used in the paper.

-### Changing Hyper-parameters
+### Changing Hyper-Parameters
 Training parameters are specified in each of the separete `Config.yaml` files from folder `Config/`.
 To change them, you can either change the specific `Config.yaml` file or you can override any set of hyper-parameters with the argument `--Options` like:

 	$ python trainCNNs.py --Architecture X --Dataset X --Distillation DFT --Options TEACHER='X' BS_TRAIN=50 LR=0.01 COMMENTS='Testing argument override'

 ### Automatic Script
-We provide a shell script that contains the set of necesary commands to train the models from the papers in `Scripts/Run_Train.sh`.
+We provide a shell script that contains the set of necesary commands to train the models from the paper in `Scripts/Run_Train.sh`.
 You can either check the script or run it from `Scripts/` folder with:

 	$ ./Run_Train.sh

-Note: Models are saved in a unique folder containing the date and hour.
+>**Note**: Models are saved in a unique folder containing the date and hour.
 We recommend changing the folder name once trained and changing the `TEACHER='X'` path accordingly.

 ## Evaluation